Latinos face COVID-19 misinformation.

-Here are stories of real Latinos who overcame misinformation, turned fear into bravery, got the vaccine, reconnected with family, and are helping end the pandemic once and for all!
+Here are stories of real Latinos who overcame misinformation, turned fear into bravery, got the vaccine, reconnected with family, and are helping end the COVID-19 pandemic and guard against variants like Delta and Omicron!

 Share their stories!